Last updated: 2026-05-04

 Category OpenAI Codex Google Antigravity Winner

 IDE Support IDE-agnostic via CLI.
 Integrates with GitHub for PR workflows.
 ChatGPT desktop and web interfaces.
 Google Antigravity is a standalone AI-native IDE.
-Integrates with Google Cloud services and supports extensions.
-Tie
+Integrates with Google Cloud services and supports… Tie

 The Bottom Line

-Both OpenAI Codex and Google Antigravity are capable AI coding tools, but they serve different needs.
-OpenAI Codex scores higher (96/100 vs 91/100) and excels in autonomous development and pr automation.
-The choice depends on your specific workflow, team size, and technical requirements.
+OpenAI Codex and Google Antigravity each serve different needs.
+OpenAI Codex scores higher (96/100 vs 92/100) and tends to excel in Autonomous Development and PR Automation.
+The right pick depends on your workflow, team size, and technical constraints.

-Choose OpenAI Codex if: you prioritize autonomous development and pr automation and want the higher-rated option (96/100).
+Choose OpenAI Codex if: you prioritize Autonomous Development and PR Automation and want the higher-rated option (96/100 vs 92/100).

-Choose Google Antigravity if: you prioritize agentic workflows and ai-native development and don't mind a slightly lower score for specialized features.
+Choose Google Antigravity if: you prioritize Agentic Workflows and AI-Native Development and accept a slightly lower headline score for its specialized fit.